JohnSnowLabs/spark-nlp/docs/en/ocr_object_detection.md

 ## ImageHandwrittenDetector

 `ImageHandwrittenDetector` is a DL model for detect handwritten text on the image.
-It based on Cascade Region-based CNN network.
+It's based on Cascade Region-based CNN network.

 Detector support following labels:
  - 'signature'